You can read the Musselburgh Burgh Primary School Handbook below, or download a copy by clicking the download button.

-The Children (Scotland) Act 1995 amended the definition of “parent” in the Education (Scotland) Act 1980 to “Parent includes guardian and any person who is liable to maintain or has parental responsibilities in relation to, or has care of, a child or young person”.
-Communication with parents can take many forms and have many purposes.
-Schools are supported by East Lothian Council to use a range of ways to ensure that all parents have the information they need to support their own child’s learning and to help them become involved in the life of the school.
+Effective communication between school and parents is vital and can take many forms and have many purposes.
+Schools are supported by East Lothian Council to use a range of ways to ensure that all parents and carers have the information they need to support their own child’s learning and to help them become involved in the life of the school.

-Effective communication between school and parents is vital.
-This can sometimes be difficult when parents separate or divorce.
-If parents are separated or a divorce was granted after November 1996, both parents will retain parental responsibilities, unless the court has specifically removed those responsibilities.
-In relation to placing requests, appeals against certain educational decisions and access to pupils’ records, both parents will normally have equal rights.
+Communication with parents can sometimes be difficult when parents are separated or divorced.
+Both parents retain parental responsibilities, unless the court has specifically removed those responsibilities and, in relation to placing requests, appeals against certain educational decisions, and access to pupils’ records, both parents will normally have equal rights.

 Parents/carers should note that children can only be collected from school by the parent with whom they reside unless the parent/carer has authorised an alternative arrangement.
 If someone else is to collect the pupil, the school should be informed in advance.